 The price will be different if you select different bike options, please include this in your request to have a correct quotation.
 The default bike we provide is #4 (Honda CGL125 2014 model).
 We own these bikes and they are exclusively for our clients only, we don’t use rental bikes from any company.

 Honda XR250 Baja, XR250 dual enduro 250cc has the best shocks, front and back disc brakes, electric starter, 4-stroke engine, 28 hp and full spare parts support.
-They are second hand from Cambodia or Hong Kong.
-After major upgrade every year, many new genuine parts or even engines were installed, so they are in good conditions.
+They are second-hand from Cambodia or Hong Kong.
+After a major upgrade every year, many new genuine parts or even engines were installed, so they are in good condition.